zavalab/ADAM_Documentation/dashboard_new_model.md

 <h1>Making a New Model from Scratch</h1>

 <p>
-    After understanding all of the files needed to make a model in ADAM, lets now go over how to use those files to create a new model.
+    In this tutorial, we will use the data files located at
+<a href="https://github.com/ADAM-Development/ADAM_Documentation/tree/main/Downloadable_content/example_custom_model">this link</a> to demonstrate how to make your own model from scratch.
 </p>

 <h2>Creating a new Model</h2>